wp-plugins/string-locator/readme.txt

 = 1.4.0 =
 * Added code references for WordPress function calls
+* Added the ability to search recursively from the WordPress root
+* Updated textdomain (translations) to use the actual plugin slug

 = 1.3.0 =
 * Added search all for themes and plugins